smnorris/futurefire/README.md

 ## dump

-Export all burn geotiffs and generate / export salvage tiffs (areas of burn that overlap the buffered roads image) to folder defined in config `output`
+Export all burn geotiffs and generate / export salvage tiffs (areas of burn that overlap the buffered roads image) to the folder defined in config `output`

 # Development and testing